Acsande/Assignment7/README.md

 # Assignment7
 The main goal of this project is to construct, analyze, and publish a dataset on data.world and that analysis should be performed in a single Jupyter notebook and all data, documentation, and code should be published in a single GitHubLinks to an external site. repository.
 Additionally this project should be reproducible for any one who happends to stubble apon it.
-The side goal is while completing the main goal try to get some grasp of what a high-ranking Evelynn player is like stat wise.
+The side goal is while completing the main goal try to get some grasp of what a high-ranking player is like stat wise and some understanding between assassin class top rank players vs tank class top rank players.

 OneTricks.gg. (n.d.).
 Evelynn Champion Ranking.
-Retrieved March 3, 2023, from https://www.onetricks.gg/champions/ranking/Evelynn
+Retrieved March 2, 2023, from https://www.onetricks.gg/champions/ranking/Evelynn
+OneTricks.gg. (n.d.).
+Nocturne Champion Ranking.
+Retrieved March 2, 2023, from https://www.onetricks.gg/champions/ranking/Nocturne
+OneTricks.gg. (n.d.).
+Rammus Champion Ranking.
+Retrieved March 2, 2023, from https://www.onetricks.gg/champions/ranking/Rammus
+OneTricks.gg. (n.d.).
+Zac Champion Ranking.
+Retrieved March 2, 2023, from https://www.onetricks.gg/champions/ranking/Zac

 Usage Data is collected automatically when using the Service.